Dear eating disorder,

-Recovery has been the most demanding, emotional and terrifying jobs I have ever had; overcoming my eating disorder has made me more confident in my inner strength and has inspired me to continue fighting for my health every single day.
+Recovery has been the most demanding, emotional and terrifying job I have ever had.
+Overcoming my eating disorder has made me more confident in my inner strength and has inspired me to continue fighting for my health every single day.

 Thank you for showing me what I’m passionate about and encouraging me to pursue those passions.